 During high-intensity exercise, the body breaks glucose down for fuel.
 This produces lactic acid.
 The lactic acid, in turn, turns into lactate which produces hydrogen ions.
 These ions increase the acidity in your muscles even further which blocks the breakdown of glucose.
 Your muscles have now lost their fuel source and they become fatigued.

 This is where carnosine comes in: It acts as a buffer and helps reduce the acidity in muscles during strenuous exercise.
 So basically, beta-alanine helps lower muscle fatigue, thereby improving performance.

 But does it actually work?
 The short answer is YES!

 Delayed Muscular Fatigue in Longer-Duration Exercises

-This 2015 study found that there were definite benefits to beta-alanine supplementation.
+This 2015 study found that there were definite benefits to The effect of beta-alanine supplementation on neuromuscular fatigue in elderly (55–92 Years): a double-blind randomized study.
 It reports that subjects who took four to six grams of beta-alanine daily for two to four weeks had significant improvement in exercise performance on short, one- to four-minute drills.

 They went on to report that beta-alanine had a positive effect on neuromuscular fatigue, thereby improving physical performance, especially in older study participants.